RathodDarshil/linkrunner/README.md

 Place it in the `main` function:

-Note: The init call is now fire-and-forget.
+Note: The init call does not return any value.
 To get the attribution data and the deeplink use `getAttributionData`.

 ```dart
 import 'package:linkrunner/main.dart';